MarkoSokser/Inform7-Jigsaw-game/story.md

 				if Jaw-current-question is 5:
 					say "QUESTION 5: Who wrote 'Romeo and Juliet'?";
 			otherwise:
-				say "The device ACTIVATES.

-You feel the mechanisms inside the cage begin to expand.

-The metal presses against your jaw, forcing it open wider... wider...

-You scream, but the device doesn't stop.";
-				play the sound of JawBreaker;
-				play the sound of Screaming;
 				say "

+You scream, but the device doesn't stop.

 CRACK!